 (k) any other consideration that is or may be relevant to whether the prisoner should be released.

 [Section 5A inserted by No. 41 of 2006 s.
-6.]
+6; amended by No. 49 of 2016 s.
+108.]

 5B.
 Community safety paramount

 The Board or any other person performing functions under this Act must regard the safety of the community as the paramount consideration.